Wood Rot: Identify, Causes, Repair, and Prevention

 - Redwood: Redwood offers excellent resistance to fungal attack due to its tannin-rich heartwood.

-White Oak: White oak has dense and closed-grain.
-It resists both moisture and insect infiltration over time. - Cypress: Cypress contains a natural preservative called cypressene, which deters rot.
+- White Oak: White oak has dense and closed-grain.
+It resists both moisture and insect infiltration over time.

 Is There a Rot-Proof Wood Chart?

-Yes, there are rot-resistance charts that rank wood species based on their natural durability against wood rotting, fungal decay, and insect damage.
+Yes, there are rot-resistance charts that rank wood species based on their natural durability against wood rot, fungal decay, and insect damage.
 At Aqviz, we use references like the U.S. Forest Products Laboratory durability ratings and the AWPA (American Wood Protection Association) guidelines.
 These charts classify wood into these 3 categories.

 - Highly resistant: Teak, Ipe, Cedar, Redwood, Black Locust